-For all of the finer hardware controls it lacks, Google considered every toggle and test it could present in an easily understandable way through its app.
+For all the finer hardware controls it lacks, Google considered every toggle and test it could present in an easily understandable way through its app.
 (There’s even bandwidth priority control.)
-Couple that with a hardware design that’s easier to hide in plain sight than any we’ve seen yet, and you’re looking one of the best Wi-Fi systems that money can buy today.
+Couple that with a hardware design that’s easier to hide in plain sight than any we’ve seen yet, and you’re looking at one of the best Wi-Fi systems that money can buy today.

 First reviewed April 2017.